Shopify/Klint/docusaurus/docs/3-functions/styling/strokeWidth.md

 return <Klint draw={draw} />
 ```

+The 2D canvas don't understand stroke position, it will always be centered along the path.
+If you want to have stroke on the inside/outside of the shape, slightly change the size of the shape by +/- half the stroke thickness.

 ## Notes
 - Affects all subsequent stroke operations (lines, shape outlines, stroke text)
-- Use `K.noStroke()` to disable stroke completely
+- Use `K.noStroke()` to disable stroke completely instead of reducing it to `0`
-- Default is typically 1px
+- Default is `1` which represent a 1px thickness.